 3. Jot down EVERYTHING!

 It goes without saying that you will have to make provisions to record the sessions with due permissions and onboard moderators wherever required.
 This is absolutely necessary when you want to go back to studying the sessions in detail and make use of the moderators’ observations.
 Gathering research data is a complex and voluminous activity, as we all know.
-Which is why it does not make sense to rely on your contextual memory to retain every single thing.
+This is why it does not make sense to rely on your contextual memory to retain every single thing.

 Especially when you’re conducting multiple interviews in a day with different users in the workflow, things can meld into a blur at the end of it.
 Rigorous note-taking is the essence of data gathering, even when you’re recording your video sessions.
 Any mental notes you make in the background during a live session have to be captured then and there – you may not always be able to get them back when you’re going through the recordings later on.